 The exact way Soriatane works to control psoriasis is unknown.
 In general, retinoids help control the multiplication of cells, including the speed at which skin cells grow and shed.

-If you would like a Systemics Medication Booklet, simply contact our Patient Navigation center to request a copy [PNC Contact Page].
+If you would like a Systemics Medication Booklet, simply contact our Patient Navigation Center to request a copy.

 How Is Soriatane Used?